Writing the Introduction

 This is a memorised sentence that is about the historical/cultural and societal background of the Text, e.g. for The Veldt, it could be about the horrors of World War II and technology associated with it.
 You do need to introduce the author/director’s full name, the title and the date published and the genre.

-- The purpose of the Background Sentence is that it helps demonstrate your knowledge of the historical context behind a book/movie.
+• The purpose of the Background Sentence is that it helps demonstrate your knowledge of the historical context behind a book/movie.

-- It is also mostly memorised, so you normally want an extremely well-crafted and flexible Background Sentence that fits most topics.
+• It is also mostly memorised, so you normally want an extremely well-crafted and flexible Background Sentence that fits most topics.

-- You must include historical context set in the time the text was written.
+• You must include historical context set in the time the text was written.

-- About ¾ of it should be memorised, and the last part should be adaptable to different topics.
+• About ¾ of it should be memorised, and the last part should be adaptable to different topics.

 A basic template: Amidst the chaos/upheaval of <historical information about what was happening during the time (can be about inside the book, or real life)>, <author full name>'s <literary period and genre of text> <title of text> (<year published>) discusses the idea of <theme from topic>.

-- <historical information about what was happening during the time> - go onto Google, find the history of why the author wrote the text, or directed the film, was it gender roles, men dominance, war, family troubles.
+• <historical information about what was happening during the time> - go onto Google, find the history of why the author wrote the text, or directed the film.
+Was it gender roles, men dominance, war, family troubles?

-- <literary period> - is the past 1945, then it’s post-modern, if it’s before… then it’s different.
+• <literary period> - if it’s past 1945, then it’s post-modern.
+If it’s before, then it’s different.

-- <genre of text> - LitCharts, Wikipedia.
+• <genre of text> - LitCharts, Wikipedia.

 Here are some examples of how sophisticated background sentences (you will see how much historical context that you should include):

-- Recovering from the man-made modern disasters in the middle of the 21st century due to World War II and the previous Great Depression, Ray Bradbury’s …
+• Recovering from the man-made modern disasters in the middle of the 21st century due to World War II and the previous Great Depression, Ray Bradbury’s …

-- Serving as a blatant critique of technology’s devastating nuclear and biological research following the Nuremberg Trials post-World War II, Ray Bradbury’s …
+• Serving as a blatant critique of technology’s devastating nuclear and biological research following the Nuremberg Trials post-World War II, Ray Bradbury’s …

 Quote Sentence